 Brittany is considered an all-around great hunting breed.

 RECOMMENDED: 10 Best Dog Training Collars for Hunting Dogs

 3. Wire Fox Terrier

 Today, Wire Fox Terriers are home dogs that are great with kids.
-Back in the day, these dogs would chase foxes into their underground burrows, which is where hunters would finish the job, or vice versa – out of their dens and other hiding places.
+Back in the day, these dogs would chase foxes into their underground burrows, where hunters would finish the job, or vice versa – out of their dens and other hiding places.

 4. English Pointer

 Pointers have originated in England sometime in the 1600s.
 As their name suggests, they were bred for pointing out prey during hunts.

-Today, they make great companions and are considered one of the best hunting dogs to ever exist.
-There are two other breeds in the Pointer family which are both covered on this best hunting dogs list.
+Today, they make great companions and are considered one of the best-hunting dogs ever to exist.
+Two other breeds in the Pointer family are both covered on this best hunting dogs list.

 5. Bluetick Coonhound